 Baum Award Background

-As a nation, we need to recognize the value that photography brings to society.
-The Baum Foundation created the Baum Award in 2001 to provide emerging photographers with resources and the means to pursue their art at a critical point in their career.
-The award consists of a cash grant, an exhibition and reception which celebrates the artist and brings the San Francisco Bay Area art community together to view their work.
-The visibility and recognition from the Baum Award has the potential to make a significant difference in an emerging artist’s career.
+The Baum Award provides emerging photographers with resources and the means to pursue their art at a critical point in their career.
+The award consists of a $10,000 cash grant, a 3-month exhibition and reception at San Francisco Camerawork which celebrates the artist and brings the San Francisco Bay Area art community together to view their work.
+Media coverage is also a component with the artist be featured in multiple news media outlets.

 Make a contribution to the Baum Award by clicking on the button below.